 Talking with clarity

-A nurse typically works closely with other medical professionals such as doctors and technicians.
-Collaborating with team members is a crucial part of being a nurse, providing a patient with utmost care and medical assistance through cooperation.
-To be an effective team player a nurse should have the skills to,
+A nurse typically works closely with other medical professionals, such as doctors and technicians.
+Collaborating with team members is a crucial part of being a nurse, providing a patient with the utmost care and medical assistance through cooperation.
+To be an effective team player, a nurse should also develop Skills for Healthcare Management Professionals that can help them manage patient care operations more effectively.
+Some of the important nurse skills include:

 Resolve conflicts professionally